spreedly/kaffe/README.md

     The `partition_strategy` setting can be one of:

+    - `:md5`: (default) provides even and deterministic distrbution of the messages over the available partitions based on an MD5 hash of the key
-    - `:round_robin`: (default) cycle through each partition starting from 0 at application start
+    - `:round_robin`: cycle through each partition starting from 0 at application start
     - `:random`: select a random partition for each message
     - function: a given function to call to determine the correct partition